To Book an Appointment

 - Candidiasis: Candidiasis manifests in the mouth, genital parts, and skin folds.
 Among the symptoms are inflammation, itching, rash on the skin and a white coating in the mouth and the patient is also advised about the measures to follow concerning health hygiene and consult a dermatologist doctor for treatment.

-Read more about Dermatologists vs Skin Specialists: Navigating Skin Care Professionals
+Read more about Dermatologists vs Skin Specialists: Navigating Skin Care Professionals.

-4. Parasitic Skin Infections
+4. Parasitic Infections

 - Scabies: Scabies is a disease caused by Sarcoptes scabiei, which resides on the skin of patients.
 The mites lay eggs on the surface of the skin, thus further spreading the disease.
 This results in itching, characterised by intense rashes that resemble pimples.
 Some areas usually affected are wrists, elbows, armpits, waist, palms, and between the fingers.
 The disease is passed through direct skin-to-skin contact.
 Treatments include topical creams or lotions prescribed by a doctor and oral medication in severe cases.
 Preventive measures include avoiding close contact with the infected and ensuring personal items, including bed linen and clothes, are washed and dried at high temperatures.